52North/sensor-web-tutorial/docs/hands-on/09_07_helgoland_client.md

 ![HelgolandDiagramEmpty.png](../images/HelgolandDiagramEmpty.png "Helgoland Diagram")

-1. Here you can adjust the language (currently supported languages are English, German and Portuguese)
+1. Here you can choose timeseries in a map view to be shown in the diagram
-1. Here you can start the process of choosing timeseries data to be presented in the diagram
+1. Here you can choose timeseries in a list view to be shown in the diagram
+1. Here you can change the view to a `Darkmode` or adjust the `Language` (currently supported languages are English and German)

 > ####### Activity 2
 >